-WARNING: The vent door immediately closes and re-opens to the new position when a rate is entered.
+WARNING: The vent door and motor actuator arm move immediately again when the a rate is entered.
 Keep hands and tools away from the air exchange system components to prevent personal injury or unit damage.

-Press and hold the F4 key until the cursor stops flashing.
+5. Press and hold the F4 key until the cursor stops flashing.
 The new rate is recorded in the controller and appears in the LCD display.